lifemapper/lifemapper.github.io/_coll-researcher/rad.md

 conservation and land management decisions.

 There are major challenges related to study biodiversity patterns at large extents, high resolutions, and with thousands of species.
-Biotaphy addresses these challenges by providing web services for assembling and analyzing many species distribution layers at multiple resolutions over arbitrary geographical extents.
-These web services can be accessed programmatically and through the Biotaphy web app in the future.
+BiotaPhy addresses these challenges by providing web services for assembling and analyzing many species distribution layers at multiple resolutions over arbitrary geographical extents.
+These web services can be accessed programmatically and through the BiotaPhy web app in the future.
 </p>

 ## Statistics